ArPiRobot/arpirobot.github.io/docs/guide/programming/movingmotors.md

         };
         ```

-???
-"Adafruit Motor Hat / Bonnet"
+??? info "Adafruit Motor Hat / Bonnet"

     *Note: The Geekworm motor hat uses the same code as the Adafruit Motor Hat.*